stakater/kubestackplus-docs/content/for-administrators/how-to-guides/certificate-management/tls-certs.md

-# Configuring TLS Certificates and External DNS
+# Configuring Cert Manager Issuer and External DNS

-This document provides a step-by-step guide to configure TLS certificates and External DNS for different tenants.
+This document provides a step-by-step guide to configure Cert Manager Issuer and External DNS for different tenants.

 ## Step 1: Setup DNS creds in Vault

 Go to `common-shared-secret` path in Vault and create a secret `external-dns-creds`.
-This secret mainly have credentials for authenticating with DNS provider (in present case `Cloudflare`) and should contain following fields:
+This secret mainly have credentials for authenticating with DNS provider and should contain following fields:

+### Cloudflare

 - `api-token (required)`: API token generated from DNS provider being used.
 In case of Cloudflare, it should have `DNS:Edit` and `Zone:Read` access.
 - `domain-filter (optional)`: This field should contain base domain that becomes base for registering further subdomains.
 For example: `example.com`.